 ATP Science Multi Food blend using Orgenetics TM ingredients (Guava leaves and fruit, Phyllanthus emblica, Wrightia tinctoria, Lantana camara, Holy basil, Lemon peel, Moringa oleifera, Sesbansia grandiflora), Saccharomyces cerevisiae var, boulardii, rice extract, rice concentrate, Hypromellose, Anatase.

 Directions for use:

 Take 2 capsules daily with food.
 Capsules can be opened and sprinkled onto foods or added into juices or smoothies as desired.

-ATP Science MultiFood - 60 Capsules in IrelandTags: ATP Science, Immune Support, Latest Products, Multivitamins, Vitamins, Minerals & Health,
+ATP Science MultiFood - 60 Capsules in IrelandTags: All Products, ATP Science, Immune Support, Latest Products, Multivitamins, Vitamins, Minerals & Health,

 Payment & Security